talkon2000/Chess-Player-Java-AWS/resources/design.md

 11. As a user, I would like to be able to search for other users by username, so I can find my friends.
 12. As a user, I would like to be able to resign a game, so that I don't have to waste time playing it through to the end.
 13. As a user, I would like to be able to reset my account, so that I can start fresh.
+14. As a user, I would like to be able to hide games, so that my UI doesn't get too cluttered.

 As mentioned in the problem statement, I want to implement a Player vs Player feature if I have enough time.